-Read alouds are a concept my class had been exploring through Molly Ness‘ Read Aloud For All Learners (2024).
-Read alouds offer many benefits to children of all ages, including enhanced vocabulary, literacy skills, identity as readers, critical thinking (and more included in Read Aloud for All Learners, 2024, page 4).
+Read-alouds are discussed in Molly NessRead Aloud For All Learners (2024).
+Read-alouds offer many benefits to children of all ages, including enhanced vocabulary, literacy skills, reading identity, and critical thinking (Ness, p.
+4).

 This book was so perfect to anchor the ELA, art, and social-emotional learning activity where students got to celebrate what makes them, uniquely themselves!